MicrosoftDocs/entra-docs/docs/identity/monitoring-health/concept-sign-ins.md

 ---
 # What are Microsoft Entra sign-in logs?

 Microsoft Entra logs all sign-ins into a Microsoft Entra tenant, which includes your internal apps and resources.
-As an IT administrator, you need to know what the values in the sign-in logs mean, so that you can interpret the log values correctly.
+As an IT administrator, you need to know what the sign-in log details mean, so that you can interpret the log values correctly.

 Reviewing sign-in errors and patterns provides valuable insight into how your users access applications and services.
 The sign-in logs provided by Microsoft Entra ID are a powerful type of [activity log](overview-monitoring-health.md) that you can analyze.
 This article describes several key aspects of the sign-in logs.